 - If a school wants its teams evenly distributed between the Sessions, NAQT will guarantee that (though not necessarily which teams end up in each Session).

 - NAQT will confirm teams’ Session assignments no later than May 15.

-Remember that NAQT is paying an additional “Early Buzzer Bonus” of $20 for buzzer systems that are dropped off between 1:00 and 5:00 p.m.
-Regardless of when you choose to check in, please consider dropping off your systems during this time period to earn extra money and to help us make sure we have everything ready for scrimmages to begin at 6:00.
+Remember that NAQT is paying an additional Early Buzzer Bonus of $20 for buzzer systems that are dropped off between 1:00 and 5:00 p.m.
+Friday at the Imperial Ballroom Registration Desk.
+Regardless of when you choose to check in, please consider dropping off your systems during this time period to earn extra money and to help us make sure we have everything ready in time.